-Mr Wojtek Koryczan of the Environment Agency was consulted on the 23rd September 2016.
+Mr Wojtek Koryczan of the Environment Agency was consulted on the 16th May 2016.
 He did not have any information available regarding the landfill.
-But indicated that the groundwater and by inference the lakes would be considered to be Controlled Waters.
+But he did indicate that groundwater would be considered to be Controlled Waters.

 Norfolk County Council Records